Mhz95/K-anonymity-DP-Server/README.md

 by adding Gaussian/Laplacian noise to the original location.

 This project is linked to another project which serves as an interface for the server (Laravel Web App)
-the interface recives the messages and visualize them on map and record them on table for both incoming/outgoing messages.
+the interface receives the messages and visualize them on map and record them on table for both incoming/outgoing messages.

 The other project can be found in [Privacy Server Map](https://github.com/Mhz95/privacy-server-map)